…even if you think you don’t have time and are already a senior

 But this is faulty thinking that KILLS so many students.
 There will ALWAYS be another school test, another sports practice or game, another extracurricular event.
 You can’t wait for that rare week when your schedule is light enough to finally study for the SAT/ACT.

 It’s like knowing it takes 30 minutes to drive to school before school starts at 8am but still being in bed at 7:45am.
 Sure, you’re not technically late yet – you still have 15 minutes.
 But you are AS GOOD AS LATE.
-There’s no way you’re going to roll out of bed, brush your teeth, get ready, and drive to school and still arrive on time.
+There’s no way you’re going to roll out of bed, brush your teeth, get ready, drive to school, and still arrive on time.

 This is what happens with students — sure, the SAT/ACT is still weeks or months away, but if you’re not consistently studying, the test is AS GOOD AS FLUNKED.
 I see people trying to cram in last minute studying one week (or even mere days) before the test.
 At that point, seriously, forget about it.
 You have no chance.
 Plan to retake.